talsec/Free-RASP-Unity-POC/README.md

 - Unity 6 and above

 ## Install Plugin
 First you will need to install freeRASP for unity.
-Head over to [Github Unity Plugin Release Link].
+Head over to [Github Unity Plugin Release Link](https://github.com/talsec/Free-RASP-Unity-POC/releases/download/0.1.0/freeRASP.unitypackage).
 Download the latest plugin.
 Notice the plugin file ends with .unitypackage

 Proceed to import the plugin into your unity project.
 Right click on Assets -> Import Package -> Custom Package